 - Add the turnips to the boiling water.
 Cover the pan and cook for about 25 minutes, or until fork-tender.

-- Drain the turnips well and mash or puree them in a blender.
+- Drain the turnips well.
+Mash or puree them in a blender and set aside to cool.

-- Pack them into freezer containers, leaving 1/2-inch headspace, or seal them in freezer bags.
+- Pack into freezer containers, leaving 1/2-inch headspace, or seal in freezer bags.

-- Label the containers with the name and date and freeze for up to 3 months.
+- Label the containers including the date and freeze for up to 3 months.

 How to Freeze Roasted Turnips